 Congrats!
 You are going to be a mother soon and you must be pretty excited about this fact.
 You will be looking forward to a healthy pregnancy; however, at times pregnant women complain about back pain and neck pain which usually happens due to incorrect postures during pregnancy.
 The back pain experienced throughout pregnancy is due to the strain on the back, as a result of the baby’s growing weight.
-Maintaining a good posture is the only cure to avoid back pain.
+Maintaining a good posture during pregnancy is the only cure to avoid back pain.

 You come across the term ‘good posture’ or ‘proper posture’ during pregnancy.
 Do you have any idea?
 If you don’t have any idea about it, don’t freak out.
 This post will guide you with the details.

 It’s nothing but training the body to sit and even stand or walk in such a way that the strain on the back can be reduced to a minimum.
 Whether one is sitting or standing, the body should be aligned properly.
-Good posture is considered to be an important contributor to a healthy pregnancy.
+Good postures during pregnancy are considered to be an important contributor to a healthy pregnancy.
 A wrong sitting posture not only causes discomfort but might also harm the baby.
-Studies have shown that poor posture leads to complications and joint problems even after delivery also suggested by the best Gynecologist in Delhi.
+Studies have shown that poor postures during pregnancy leads to complications and joint problems even after delivery also suggested by the best Gynecologist in Delhi.

-If you are a working professional, maintaining proper posture while sitting is necessary.
-Let’s take a look at the tips for maintaining the correct posture.
+If you are a working professional, maintaining proper posture during pregnancy while sitting is necessary.
+Let’s take a look at the tips for maintaining the correct postures during pregnancy.

 - Make sure you don’t sit for long hours at a stretch during the 1st trimester of pregnancy.
 Take short breaks after every one hour and whenever you are sitting, keep your back and shoulder straight.